Sharanya9669/dmbi/Viva.md

 Can you draw box plot of given data ?

 What is five number summary ?
+The five-number summary is a set of descriptive statistics that provide information about a dataset.
+It consists of the five most important sample percentiles -the sample minimum,first quartile,mean,third quartile and the sample maximum.
 What are the data mining applications ?

 Can you explain how data mining is used in droid detection ?